Get in Touch

 • Automatically encrypting files with eCryptfs

-• Automatically mounting eCryptfs
+• Automounting eCryptfs

 Monitoring, Controlling, and Starting Program Activities

-• Timing a process
+• Timing process execution

-• Setting scheduling priority
+• Adjusting scheduling priorities

 • Using the ps command